-To start the award in March 2025 your birthday must be between April 2002 and February 2010 You cannot take the final assessment interview before you reach your 17th Birthday or after your 25th Birthday.
+To start the award in March 2026 your birthday must be between April 2003 and February 2011 You cannot take the final assessment interview before you reach your 17th Birthday or after your 25th Birthday.

-Information Evening/Webinars
+Information Webinars

-Information Sessions/Webinars are held each year in October and November.
+Information webinars are held each year in October and November.
 The sessions are designed to give an overview of the Queen's Award programme for all girls, leaders and parents as well as the opportunity to ask questions.
 If you attend and decide but not to apply for that year, you does not have to attend another evening in the next session.

-Brigader brooch
+Brigader Brooch